-St. Elizabeth's is proud of its Internal Medicine Residency Program, including the close relationship we have with our more than 50 residents.
+St. Elizabeth's is proud of its Internal Medicine Residency Program, including the close relationship we have with our almost 60 residents.
 We celebrate their diverse backgrounds and the contributions they make to our hospital's staff and patients.
-View here a list of our current residents.
+View a list of our current residents here.

 Residency Committees and Teams

 The Health and Wellness Committee was established in 2016.
 The committee is composed of several members from each postgraduate (PGY) level and is responsible for planning and executing the monthly Wellness conferences and after-work activities as well (see Conferences).

 The Resident Committee is composed of representatives from each PGY level and meets monthly.
 The Committee is responsible for raising and discussing residency related issues as well as suggesting improvements.
 The committee is co-chaired by a PGY2 and PGY3 representative elected each year by the committee.
 The co-chairs meet with the program leadership each month to discuss issues and solutions which are then communicated during the Business meeting.
 The co-chairs are also voting members of the Internal Medicine Program Evaluation Committee and members of the St. Elizabeth’s GME Resident Council.
 This Committee embodies our belief in open communication between the residents and the program leadership, who work together to generate ideas and create opportunities that has served to bring many positive changes to the program.

 Doctor’s Dilemma Team